MicrosoftDocs/customer-voice/cv-docs/forms-pro-transition.md

 - If you created a web browser bookmark for a Forms Pro survey URL, you are redirected to the corresponding project in Dynamics 365 Customer Voice.

 - All your survey data (questions and responses) is available in the same environment as you are currently working in.

+## What happens to Forms Pro email templates?

+- The existing email template created in Forms Pro are retained as is and are available as personal email templates in Dynamics 365 Customer Voice.
+You cannot edit your existing email templates in Forms Pro.
+However, you can import the required personal email templates into your survey.
+More information: [Import a personal email template](send-survey-email.md#import-a-personal-email-template)

+- The email templates in Dynamics 365 Customer Voice are associated with surveys.
+You can see them while configuring a Power Automate flow.

+- If you were using different email templates for multiple languages, you can now create multilingual email templates.
+More information: [Create multilingual email templates](send-survey-email.md#create-multilingual-email-templates)

+- Email templates are saved in your Common Data Service environment in which the survey is stored.

+- When you copy a project, email templates configured for the surveys are copied to the new project.
+More information: [Copy a project](manage-projects.md#copy-a-project)

 ## What happens to Forms Pro entities?